An invitation to Alexandrov geometry: CAT(0) spaces: Puff pastry

-Observe that end-to-end convexity of $\ddot{\spc{R}}$ is equivalent to the fact that any geodesic shorter than $\pi$ with the ends on the inner and the outer circles lies completely in the union of these two circles.

-The latter holds if the zigzag line has length at least $\pi$.
+Applying Exercise \ref{ex:cone-geod}, we get that the end-to-end convexity of $\ddot{\spc{R}}$ follows if any geodesic shorter than $\pi$ with the ends on the inner and the outer circles lies completely in the union of these two circles.
+The latter holds if the zigzag line in the picture has length at least~$\pi$.
 This line is formed by $\lceil\tfrac\pi\alpha\rceil$ arcs with length $\alpha$ each.
-Hence the sublemma follows. \qeds
+Hence the sublemma. \qeds